PREP SOFTBALL ROUNDUP: Houston Academy advances to area tournament finals

 Houston Academy scored three runs in the bottom of sixth inning to pull away from Providence Christian for a 9-4 win over the Eagles in the Class 3A, Area 3 Softball Tournament Tuesday in Wicksburg.

 With the win, the Raiders advanced to the area tournament finals on Thursday night and assured themselves a spot in next week’s regional postseason tournament in Gulf Shores.
-Providence Christian fell to a Thursday’s losers bracket game against the winner of Tuesday’s late game between Wicksburg and Slocomb.
+Providence Christian fell to a Thursday’s losers bracket game against Wicksburg, which beat Slocomb 14-6 in eight innings late Tuesday.

 Leading just 6-4 after Providence scored a run in the top of the sixth, the Raiders put together three hits, a sacrifice fly and an error to push the three runs across in the bottom of the sixth.